 You hear a lot about El Nido from backpackers and budget travelers.
-That’s because the small village that sits on the almost foremost northern tip of Palawan, one of the Philippines seven thousand islands, is ripe with paradise at an exceptionally low cost.
+That’s because the small village that sits on the almost foremost northern tip of Palawan, one of the Philippines seven thousand islands, is ripe with paradise at an exceptionally low-cost.

-During my eight day stay I encountered people from all over the world – Bulgaria, France, Germany, China, U.S.A – all whom, like myself, came to experience the postcard picturesque islands, mountains and villages El Nido has to offer.
+During my eight-day stay, I encountered people from all over the world – Bulgaria, France, Germany, China, U.S.A – all whom, like myself, came to experience the postcard picturesque islands, mountains and villages El Nido has to offer.

 The village would be, by any measure, considered economically poor to a westerner, but far richer in other ways that money can’t make up for.

 He’d stay up just about every night until 3 a.m. drinking, smoking and singing karaoke – always with a smile on his face and a kindness about him that made you instantly just want to hug him.

-Every night, after the sun would set and dip into the oceans horizon, meant it was rum time – or as they spell it, rhum.
+Every night, after the sun would set and dip into the oceans horizon, it was rum time – or as they spell it, rhum.

 The pitcher was then passed around with one shot glass, you’d take a shot, pour a shot for the person next to you and continue passing around until empty, in which the process was completed and immediately repeated again.

-At first it seemed odd to be taking a shot by myself with so many other people around, I found there to be a melodic rythym to it – thanking someone for pouring your shot, having it passed over to you, drinking it, pouring the next persons, looking them in the eye and handing them theirs.
+At first it seemed odd to be taking a shot by myself with so many other people around, however, I found there to be a melodic rhythm to it – thanking someone for pouring your shot, having it passed over to you, drinking it, pouring the next persons, looking them in the eye and handing them theirs.

 As the drinking commenced so did the karaoke.

 Most of the time you get a private room with friends, beers, snacks and a giant television with videos and songs that you can choose to sing along to.
 People don’t care about looking or sounding stupid.
-They have fun and it’s infectiously enjoyable.**
+They have fun and it’s infectiously enjoyable.

 So here we were, night after night, bonding over rum, song and speak.
-During the days taking boat trips out to small crystal clear lagoons, laying out on the beach sand or walking and browsing around the village markets.
+During the days, taking boat trips out to small crystal clear lagoons, laying out on the beach sand or walking and browsing around the village markets.